How An Internal Communications Mobile App Benefits Frontline Employees

 - Targeting content and information to the right audience, increasing relevancy and saving employees time

-- The ability to deploy high-visibility push notifications to avoid communication overload and cut through the noise with the most critical messages
+- The ability to deploy high-visibility push notifications to avoid communication overload and cut through the noise with critical messages

-Examples of companies who have implemented a mobile employee communication app:
+Examples of companies who have implemented an internal communications mobile app:

 - Waupaca: With a primarily deskless workforce, 50% of Waupaca’s employees had no computer or email access during working hours.
 This meant urgent information wasn’t reaching their frontline teams.
-They needed a strategy that would allow them to reach employees where they were and to be able to track the success of their communications.
+They needed a strategy that would allow them to reach employees where they were and measure success.

 - UHS: With more than 60 locations serving a population of over 600,000 people, the ability for UHS to get the most updated information to their clinical teams is critical.
 But when the COVID-19 pandemic struck the U.S., the app became a core source of truth as policies and procedures were rapidly updated.
 Communications manager for UHS Steven Perlin said, “the app became one of the most important ways we were able to communicate with all of our 6,000 plus employees to keep them up to date, whether they were at home in quarantine, on the frontlines, or in an office.”

 - NFI: A huge benefit of a mobile strategy means that you can localize content, which is exactly what NFI, a leading logistics company with over 300 facilities across North America did.
-After launching the app in 2016, NFI quickly saw high adoption rates and began to partner with local leaders to deliver content at the local level.
+After launching the app, NFI quickly saw high adoption and partnered with leaders to deliver content at the local level.
 This not only boosted relevancy of content but also employee engagement and allowed the corporate internal comms team to focus on high-level, top-down messaging.

 Comments are closed.